LoffiBubby/5301Conclusion/Week1.md

 Agree
 Humans are often the weakest link in a security system.
 If we introduce rules to them without any awareness training or explanation, they are less likely to follow them, raising a security problem.
 Security rules are most effective when people understand the importance of following them.
 Informal controls help to improve this understanding.

+#### Sample answer

+Yes

+* Establishing security rules require costly **effort** and **resources**.
+Informal controls need to deal with non-technical aspects of the information system including norm, culture of the organization, human behavior, employees’ and leaders’ mindset, and awareness.
+They are differencies from organizations to oragnizations.
+* Moreover, **informal controls affect the effectiveness of both formal controls and technical controls.**
+* As a result, in order to  build security rules and successfully implement them to protect the information system, we need to fully understand the risks from all aspects of informal system and place **high importance** on the informal controls.
+* In addition, organizations also need to conduct ongoing education, training programs to educate employees and build their awareness/knowledge of the security rules and well accepted policies.

 ### Exercise 3
 >
 > Even though information system security goes way beyond the security of the technical edifice, applications and organization resources can only be protected by using the latest security gadgets.